Next Start

 Downward arrowIcon indicating a downward direction

-Explore the variety of careers that diesel technician school can lead to, what the role requires and how you can set yourself apart when looking for a job.1
+Explore the variety of careers that graduating from diesel technician school can lead to,1 what diesel jobs require and how you can set yourself apart when looking for a job.

 Full of Potential Benefits

-Our 45-week Diesel Technology program7 was created with input from the world’s leading manufacturers to prepare you to work on everything from big trucks and corporate fleets to farm equipment and oil rigs.
-Some of the biggest names in diesel choose UTI’s graduates to keep their engines running.
+Our 45-week Diesel Technology program was created with input from the world’s leading manufacturers to prepare graduates to work on everything from big trucks and corporate fleets to farm equipment and oil rigs.7 Some of the biggest names in diesel choose UTI’s graduates to keep their engines running.

 What Is a Diesel Mechanic?